-Enhancement of the Bureau of Land Management's (BLM) Geographic Coordinate Data Base (GCDB) through Control Surveys, supplementing the Geodetic Control Theme as a means for adjusting the Cadastral Theme and the Administrative Boundary Theme within Park County, Montana and Southwestern Montana.
-This Geodetic Control Theme Project is year 2 of a 10 year phased project that builds upon previously collected statewide control and the FY 2013 Park County Control Points collected and submitted to the BLM GCDB.
+Enhancement of the Public Land Survey System (PLSS) through Control Surveys, supplementing the Geodetic Control Theme as a means for adjusting the Cadastral Theme and the Administrative Boundary Theme within Park County, Montana and Southwestern Montana.
+This Geodetic Control Theme Project is year 3 of a 10 year phased project that builds upon previously collected statewide control and FY 2013 and FY 2014 Park County Control Points collected and submitted to the GCDB and/or PLSS/CadNSDI.
+The FY 2015 Control Points collected will be submitted to the PLSS/CadNSDI upon approval.